Frequently Asked Questions about the Integrated Pathways Curriculum (IPC)

 How do the classes connect?
 How is basic science integrated with clinical knowledge?

-The clinical and basic science faculty who teach in the Foundations years have designed the Integrated Pathways Curriculum so that the classes and learning activities each week relate to each other and the material that is to be learned by the students.
+The clinical and basic science faculty members who teach in the Foundations years have designed the Integrated Pathways Curriculum so that the classes and learning activities each week relate to each other and the material that is to be learned by the students.
 For example, the asynchronous biostatistics and epidemiology sessions use material related to the week to teach that material.
 Anatomy lab includes radiology and imaging and is directly tied to learning the physical exam.
 Because we teach normal structure and function in close relationship to disease and clinical skills it is easy to integrate basic science with clinical knowledge.

 Is everything still systems based?